vmohir/vahid-slides/git/markdown.md

 ### Reflog

-Every action you perform inside of Git where data is stored, you can find it inside of the reflog.
+Every action you perform inside of Git where data is stored, you can find it in reflog.

-Options are same is `git log`
+Options are same as `git log`

 <div data-termynal>
 <div data-ty="input">